 Bocce Court Rules

-The field will be used on Sundays, mid-April to mid-September, is located in the south/west corner of the AM soccer fields.
-Their concrete 'pitch' was installed between soccer fields 1 & 2.
+The field will be used on Sundays, mid-April to mid-September, is located in the south/west corner of the Ann Morrison soccer fields.
+Their concrete 'pitch' was installed between soccer fields 1 and 2.

 For more information, visit their group website.

 If you are an avid disc golfer, you have probably noticed a few changes taking place with the Ann Morrison Disc Golf Course.
 Thanks to the efforts of the Gem State Disc Golf Club, the course is receiving a sorely needed facelift.
 Holes have been relocated and others added to address changes to the park, signs are being updated, and other amenities are being considered.
 The new layout features 21 holes of challenging play, and starts off the American Blvd. entrance to the park.

 All areas of Ann Morrison Park are available for dog off-leash use from November 1 - February 28, Sunrise to Sunset, with the exception of the Greenbelt, parking lots, roadways, and playground.

 Dogs and their owners should be sure to follow the City's leash ordinance going to and coming from the dog park, and follow the Dog Off-Leash Rules and Regulations while visiting the park.

 The map showcases points of interest, pedestrian bridges, parking locations and other valuable resources for users of the 25-mile pathway.

 There are 3 horseshoe pits available at a first-come,